m0d1nst4ll3r/42_born2beroot/README.md

 Commands :

 - 'sudo adduser <username>' as root to add a user
+- 'sudo adduser <username> <group>' to add a user to a group
+- 'gpasswd -d <username> <group>' to remove a user from a group
 - swap partition swappiness found in '/proc/sys/vm/swappiness' (or use 'sysctl vm.swappiness=20')
 - 'more /etc/passwd' to look at the userlist
 - 'hostnamectl' and 'more /etc/hosts' to look at the hostname
 - 'hostnamectl set-hostname newhostname' and then modify /etc/hosts (use vim, apt install vim)
+- 'sudo apt install ufw' and 'sudo ufw status verbose' to install ufw and check if it's active
+- 'sudo ufw enable' to enable and 'sudo ufw allow 4242/tcp' to add 4242
+- apparently no need to do 'sudo ufw allow OpenSSH' but why?
+- for ssh : 'sudo systemctl status ssh' to check ssh status
+- 'sudo service ssh stop' to stop or start openssh
+- ssh automatically opens on boot, to disable permanently use 'sudo systemctl disable ssh'